Daubach, Westerwaldkreis: Geography

-The community lies west of Bundesautobahn 3, five kilometres from Montabaur, to the lee of the Stelzenbach Forest, above the Gelbach Valley and only seven kilometres from the Lahn Valley with its episcopal town, Limburg an der Lahn.
+The municipality lies west of Bundesautobahn 3, five kilometres from Montabaur, to the lee of the Stelzenbach Forest, above the Gelbach Valley and only seven kilometres from the Lahn Valley with its episcopal town, Limburg an der Lahn.

 History

 In 1343, Daubach had its first documentary mention.
-Daubach is nowadays a residential community without any established industry.
+Daubach is nowadays a residential municipality without any established industry.
 The grocer's shop closed in 2000.
-The building of the community's own chapel in the 1990s may be described as a highlight.
+The building of the municipality's own chapel in the 1990s may be described as a highlight.

 Politics

-Community council
+municipality council

 The council is made up of 8 council members who were elected in a majority vote in a municipal election on 7 June 2009.

 Coat of arms

-The approval for the community to bear its own arms was granted on 14 April 1981 by the government assistant.
+The approval for the municipality to bear its own arms was granted on 14 April 1981 by the government assistant.